Government and Public Services

 Running a country at national, regional and city/metropolitan levels requires staff and administrators for all kinds of roles: economists, statisticians, policy analysts, legal experts, researchers, scientists, communication specialists, accountants and many more.

-This briefing focuses on the opportunities, routes into and career paths for those interested in the UK Civil Service and local government.
-For roles in international government see our information on International Organisations.
+This briefing focuses on the opportunities, routes into and career paths for those interested in the UK Civil Service and local government: the next section provides an overview the employer landscape.
+For roles in international government see our information on International Organisations, and we have a separate webpage that offers a broader introduction to understanding the wider UK and International job market.

 • There will be opportunities across many front line services such as law and order, social work, teaching and healthcare.
 In the UK, all these fields offer specific graduate entry and accelerated development programmes.